-Apologies we have had to cancel all our group activities due to coronavirus.
-To see how we're coping with the current restrictions please visit our news page.
+Apologies we have had to cancel some of our group activities and events due to coronavirus.

 Our community gardening activities focus on bringing people together to help each other grow, learn and feel closer to the natural world: Connect, grow, enjoy!

 We are currently running two types of community gardening session:

 - Activity Sundays (usually on the last Sunday of the month)